mazetoken/miners/README.md

 - Create two wallets in Electron Cash, e.g. wallet_1 (mining wallet) and wallet_2 (funding wallet)

-- Open wallet_2 (funding wallet) and send to this wallet some BCH, e.g. 0.00025000
+- Open wallet_2 (funding wallet), choose an address and some BCH, e.g. 0.00025000 to this address

-- Open wallet_1 (mining wallet), choose your address (this will be your mining address) and send to this address, from wallet_2, multiple 0.00001870 BCH in one transanction, e.g. paste in send tab pay to field:
+- Open wallet_1 (mining wallet), choose two addresses.
+One address (mining address) will be for your mining coins (0.00001870).
+The second address (BCH address) will be for BCH (you will need BCH if you would like to send your tokens from your wallet).
+Send to mining address, from wallet_2, multiple 0.00001870 BCH in one transanction, e.g. paste in send tab pay to field:

 simpleledger:yourminingaddress,0.00001870